Dealing with a 40-Year Age Gap: What It's Like to Date Across the Generations

 How is it different from sleeping with or dating men your age?

 I have never slept with a man any closer to my age than 12 years.
-I like the companionship, candor, and idealism of younger men.
+I like the companionship, candour, and idealism of younger men.

 Do they treat you well?